saymrwulf/litex-boards/notes.md

-2024-07-05T08:12:00 - Late-night bugfix on financial RL environment (litex-boards) 2024-07-05T01:13:00 - Implementing approach from a new paper read last night (litex-boards) 2024-07-05T04:45:00 - Refactor for clarity, might break a few tests though (litex-boards)
+2024-07-05T08:12:00 - Late-night bugfix on financial RL environment (litex-boards) 2024-07-05T01:13:00 - Implementing approach from a new paper read last night (litex-boards) 2024-07-05T04:45:00 - Refactor for clarity, might break a few tests though (litex-boards) 2024-07-05T01:22:00 - Implementing approach from a new paper read last night (litex-boards)